brendanjodowd/SAS/README.md

 Some macros produce datasets or html output as a standalone statement.
 These are introduced with a semicolon below to indicate that they work on their own, e.g. ```show_datatsets;```

-Other macros return some kind of a string which is intended for use within some other kind of statement like a data step.
+Other macros return some kind of a string which is intended for use as code within some other kind of statement like a data step.
 These are not presented with a semicolon below, e.g. ```%list_vars() ```.
 You can usually check what they return by preceding with a ```%put``` statement.

 ***
 Table of Contents